Th1983/matic-docs/docs/develop/alchemy.md

 :::

 ## What you will learn

 To create a smart contract in this tutorial, you will learn how to use Alchemy's platform to:
-- create a smart contract application
+- Create a smart contract application.
-- check the wallet's balance
+- Check a wallet's balance.
-- verify calls in the explorer.
+- Verify contract calls in an explorer.

 ## What you will do

 Following the tutorial, you will:
 1. Get started creating an app on Alchemy
 2. Create a wallet address with Metamask